geofframler/quoth/README.md

 ## A Quotes App

-Quoth is a SPA built in React that lets the user:
+Quoth is a single page application built in React that lets the user:

 1. Pull a list of quotes from an API.
 2. Create a new quote.